oofytronic/gondola/README.md

 }
 ```

-All js templates are structured this way.
-Export a 'config' function that tells Gondola what to do with the template.
-Export a 'default' function that represents your template.
+All JS templates are structured this way.
+Export a "config" function that tells Gondola what to do with the template.
+You can think of this as the frontmatter for your template.
+Export a "default" function that represents your template.
 Gondola will create a contents key with your template.

-4. Run bun ornithopter.
+4. Run "bun gondola".
 By default a '\_site' folder will be created with an index.html file containing your template as html.
 You can upload the '\_site' to your hosting platform.